bluetardis/pinteresting/NotesPB.md

 ```
 rails server -p $PORT -b $IP
 ```
-You'll need to restart your application each time you install a gem or each time you run $rake db:migrate
+You'll need to restart your application each time you install a gem or each time you run ```rake db:migrate```

 -----
-# Rails Configuration - New User Signup and Signin
+# Rails/Devise Configuration - New User Signup and Signin

 ## Find all your paths
 ```